 - More inflammatory proteins: Muscle meats from pork, beef, chicken, lamb, turkey, etc.

-- Anti-inflammatory proteins: Gelatin, bone broth, shell fish, fish, organ meats, eggs, dairy products
+- Anti-inflammatory proteins: Gelatin, bone broth, shell fish, fish, organ meats (all organs, not just liver as it’s too high in vitamin A), eggs, dairy products

 If you have been eating a Standard American diet, it would greatly benefit you to to try and eat for a more balanced protein consumption.
 The easiest way to achieve this is to restrict muscle meats while increasing anti-inflammatory proteins.